-A reflective month
+A month of reflection

 Today I’m sharing a few questions to get you thinking about the year ahead.
-To do this, simply grab a pen, some paper and take a little time to consider your life.
+To do this, simply grab a pen, some paper and take a little time to consider your life and work.
 Think of the new year as a blank canvas, free of boundaries and restrictions, and try not to overthink the questions but simply observe what flows from your heart and intuition.
 Sometimes we can surprise ourselves with what emerges when we stop, look inward and take a moment to playfully dream.

 What feels good in your life right now?